PUBLICATIONS

 Overview

-Meier, L. J. (2024): Medical and Clinical Ethics of AI.
-In: A Companion to Applied Philosophy of AI, edited by Martin Hähnel and Regina Müller.
-West Sussex: Wiley Blackwell. [forthcoming]
+Meier, L. J. (2025): Medical and Clinical Ethics of AI.
+In: A Companion to Applied Philosophy of AI, edited by M. Hähnel and R. Müller.
+West Sussex: Wiley Blackwell [forthcoming]

 Abstracts